Israel is at war with Hamas. Here’s what to know | KRDO

 Iranian President Ebrahim Raisi spoke to Hamas leader Ismail Haniyeh by phone on Sunday and later congratulated the Palestinian people for their “victory” over Israel.
 On Monday, however, Iran’s mission to the United Nations said that the Islamic Republic was “not involved in Palestine’s response,” referring to the Hamas attack.
 “It is taken solely by Palestine itself,” it said.

+The warning came a day after the Iran-allied Syrian regime said that Israel struck Damascus and Aleppo airports, rendering them non-operational.

+US Secretary of State Antony Blinken has meanwhile been shuttling around the region, visiting Israel, the occupied West Bank and Jordan.
+Defense Secretary Lloyd Austin also arrived in Israel on Friday.

-The US has meanwhile sent a carrier strike group to the eastern Mediterranean Sea, according to Defense Secretary Lloyd Austin.
+The US has sent a carrier strike group to the eastern Mediterranean Sea, Austin said earlier.
 A US official told CNN that the US is also sending more fighter jets to the Middle East to deter any Iranian potential aggression or an expansion of the fighting beyond Israel’s borders.

 Israel may also face the threat of new fronts opening in the war.
 Of its immediate neighbors, it is only at peace with Jordan and Egypt, and is officially in a state of war with Lebanon and Syria.
 Israel has said it is ready in case there are attacks from those two countries.